Asia Per operator itinerary

 1.2M+ Travelers

-Passport with visa stamps and onward flight ticket — Bhutan visa documentation by MyJet24
+Airplane and free onward flight ticket — Bhutan visa and proof of onward travel by MyJet24

 The Bhutan visa boarding-gate problem